pavel-macovschi/radio-beautifier/README.md

 # Radio Beautifier

-## Beautify radio inputs of your form using compatible and modern css3 style that will be matched your custom web design.
+## Beautify radio inputs of your form using browser's compatible and modern css3 styles that will be matched your custom web design.

 ## It is written in vanilla javascript and completely CSS free without extra dependencies.